lab-cosmo/SA-GPR/README.rst

   $ cd example/water_bulk/

-The files :code:`coords_1000.in` and :code:`cell_1000.in` contain the coordinates and the cell vectors of 1000 structures represented by 32 water molecules conatined in periodic boxes of different shapes.
+The files :code:`coords_1000.in` and :code:`cell_1000.in` contain the coordinates and the cell vectors of 1000 structures represented by 32 water molecules contained in periodic boxes of different shapes.
 In the directory you also find two different kinds of properties associated to those structures:

 - the infinite-frequency static dielectric response tensors (:code:`epsilon_1000.in` )